mustafar/nh-recipes/content/blog/posta-barfi/index.md

 # Ingredients
 * 500g poppy seeds (_posta_)
 * 500g sugar, plus 1 cup for syrup
-* 500 grams khoya (or 2 litres full fat milk to make it)
+* 500g khoya (or 2 liters full fat milk to make it)
 * A little ghee for smearing on plate
 * 50g melon seeds (optional)

 # Directions
 Wash poppy seeds well.
 Turn over on a dry cotton cloth, and dry completely under a fan.
 Once dry, roast till they are medium dark and emit a nice aroma.
 Keep aside and let cool.

-If khoya is not available, make it by reducing two litres of milk till only the solids (_khoya_) remain.
+If khoya is not available, make it by reducing two liters of milk till only the solids (_khoya_) remain.

 Roast the khoya till it is light brown.
 Cool and keep aside.